William Russell (lord mayor): Biography

 Russell represents Bread Street Ward as Alderman on the City of London Corporation since 2013.

-He serves as Master of the Haberdashers' Company for 2024/25, and is a Liveryman of the Feltmakers' as well as an Honorary Liveryman of the Paviors' Companies.
+He served as Master of the Haberdashers' Company for 2024/25, and is a Liveryman of the Feltmakers' as well as an Honorary Liveryman of the Paviors' Companies.

 Russell was knighted in the 2022 New Year Honours for services to "financial innovation, culture and wellbeing in the City of London, particularly during COVID-19".

 A keen cricketer, he is also a member of MCC, and remains an Advisory Board member of Innovate Finance, an independent not-for-profit membership organisation serving the global FinTech community.

 Sir William serves as Chairman of the Barbican Centre Board since 2024 (Deputy Chairman, 2022–24).